shakilgazi/Public_E-commerce_Product_Data_Extraction/README.md

 ## Overview

-This project scrapes data for laptops (product name, price, extraction timestamp, and product URL) from [Webscraper.io's test e-commerce site](https://webscraper.io/test-sites/e-commerce/allinone/computers/laptops) and saves the data to a Google Sheet in the "Laptop Data" tab.
+This project scrapes data for laptops (product name, Product price, Brand with model, Description, Number of Rating, Number of Review, extraction timestamp, and product URL) from [Webscraper.io's test e-commerce site](https://webscraper.io/test-sites/e-commerce/allinone/computers/laptops) and saves the data to a Google Sheet in the "Laptop Data" tab.

 ## Prerequisites